Countdown to the Kingdom of God

 A second question may come to mind.
 Why did Jesus speak earlier of the destruction of the Jerusalem of his day?
 Can he really have meant the destruction of a city existing much later?
 It is characteristic of the Hebrew mind that it can think of various temples on a single site as one Temple — a kind of “corporate” temple.
 We find this principle illustrated in Haggai 2 where “this temple” meant not only a past but also a present and future house of God on the same site.
 It is possible for Jesus to combine the destruction of the city and temple of the far future with a reference to the city existing in his time.

 A third issue that has claimed much too much attention in some “fundamentalist” circles is the question about the presence of Christians in the “time of distress.”
 Much juggling of texts and many exegetical feats have persuaded some that Jesus would return before the tribulation period to remove Christians to heaven.
 Luke’s simple sequence of events can help us resolve the question.
-It is when Christians witness the chaotic events associated with the time of trouble and the following cosmic disturbances that they are to “lift up [their] heads because [their] redemption is drawing near” (Luke 21:28).
+It is when Christians witness the chaotic events associated with the time of trouble and the following cosmic disturbances that they are to “lift up your heads because your redemption is drawing near” (Luke 21:28).
 Luke certainly knew nothing of a so-called “pre-tribulation rapture.”
-His close colleague, Paul, wrote urgently to the Thessalonians to explain that “the coming of the Lord and our gathering together to him” could not happen until after the arrival of the Antichrist whom Jesus would destroy at his coming (II Thess.
+His close colleague, Paul, wrote urgently to the Thessalonians to explain that “the coming of the Lord and our gathering together to him” could not happen until after the arrival of the Antichrist whom Jesus would destroy at his coming (2 Thess.
 2:1-3, 8).
 This passage, which supplements Luke 21, should be studied carefully.
-Paul has actually anticipated the 19th- and 20th-century idea that Christ will return in two stages —and refuted it!
+Paul has actually anticipated the 19th, 20th and 21st-century idea that Christ will return in two stages — and refuted it!

 What are the practical implications of all this for Christians today?
 First we should realize that Jesus and the early Christians set us an example by their eager longing for the Second Coming.
 Rather than thinking of death as an escape from the body to heaven, they looked forward to the resurrection and the time when the earth would be liberated from all its oppression and insecurity.
 This could only happen when the Kingdom of God was perfectly realized on earth.
 And it depended on the return of Jesus.
 Hence their strong emphasis on that great future climax in history.